WICG/close-watcher/security-privacy-questionnaire.md

 **Do features in this specification allow an origin some measure of control over a user agent’s native UI?**

-Yes, in that the user agent may choose to expose its own UI (or platform UI, such as the Android back button) as a modal close signal.
+Yes, in that the user agent may choose to expose its own UI (or platform UI, such as the Android back button) as a close signal.
 See the discussion about [abuse prevention](./README.md#abuse-analysis) in this regard.

 **What temporary identifiers do the features in this specification create or expose to the web?**